propolies/kavi/docs/src/content/getting-started/example.md

 ---
-description: Get started with the api
+description:
 ---

-To write your first api with Kavi you need a [middleware](/docs/general/middlewares), for this example just use the default one Kavi exports.
+A [middleware](/docs/general/middlewares) is the core for any api.

 ```ts file=server.ts
 import { all } from "kavi/server"